MichalOpoka/ecfr/cfr/title-10-Energy/chapter-I-Nuclear-Regulatory-Commission/part-73-Physical-Protection-Plants-Materials/subjectgroup-ECFR23e092b6d231b29-General-Provisions/section-73.2.md

 *Individual authorized access to Safeguards Information* is an individual authorized to have access to and handle such information pursuant to the requirements of §§ 73.21 and 73.22 of this part.

-*Individual authorized access to Safeguards Information - Modified Handling* is an individual authorized to have access to and handle Safeguards Information designated as Safeguards Information - Modified Handling information pursuant to the requirements of §§ 73.21 and 73.23 of this part.
+*Individual authorized access to Safeguards Information—Modified Handling* is an individual authorized to have access to and handle Safeguards Information designated as Safeguards Information—Modified Handling information pursuant to the requirements of §§ 73.21 and 73.23 of this part.

 *Intrusion alarm* means a tamper indicating electrical, electromechanical, electrooptical, electronic or similar device which will detect intrusion by an individual into a building, protected area, vital area, or material access area, and alert guards or watchmen by means of actuated visible and audible signals.